Green That Life

 3. A Few Containers

 Want to help ditch disposables in your community?
-I spearheaded a reusable bag initiative that became the first plastic bag law in Westchester County, NY.
+I spearheaded a reusable bag initiative that culminated in the first plastic bag law in Westchester County, NY.
 Read here to learn how you can do the same in your community.

 Eliminate One (or More!)
 Single-Use Plastic Item